Definition

 Learn more about felony DUI penalties. |

-Note that if the driver has three (3) or more previous DUI convictions, then a DUI incident causing death will be prosecuted as vehicular homicide.8 The prison term for vehicular homicide is either:
+Note that if you have three (3) or more previous DUI convictions, then a DUI incident causing death will be prosecuted as vehicular homicide.8 The prison term for vehicular homicide is either:

 - 25 years with the possibility of parole after 10 years; or